 Purple Cauliflower Varieties

-In the past decade, colored cauliflower started showing up at produce stands.
-The colors are not artificial.
-Brightly colored cauliflower has become increasingly popular at gourmet markets, and seeds are available for lime green, purple and orange varieties from most of the popular garden seed companies.
+Brightly colored cauliflower has become increasingly popular at gourmet markets, and seeds are available for purple Graffiti cauliflower, orange Cheddar cauliflower, and lime-green Broccoflower or Romanesco varieties from most popular garden seed companies.
+Other popular purple colored varieties are Sicilian Violet, Violet Queen, Rambo Purple, and Purple Cape.

-In the case of these brightly colored cauliflower varieties, there is no need to blanch.
+In the case of these brightly colored cauliflower varieties, there is no need to blanch, as they're meant to look that way.
 Bright sunlight intensifies the color of the curds.